An asymptotic formula for the variance of the number of zeroes of a stationary Gaussian process: Introduction

-The emergence of a special frequency $\si$ seems to be new, and intriguing.
-Notice that adding an atom at frequency $\si$ does not change $\E [N(T)]$.
-The following result shows that the asymptotic growth of $\var N(T)$ remains unchanged as well --- at least if the strength of the atom is sufficiently small.
-As previously remarked, we believe this result should in fact hold for all $\theta \in [0,1)$.
+The emergence of a special frequency $\si$ in Theorem~\ref{thm: extremal}~\ref{part: quad} is new, and intriguing.
+One naturally asks what the effect of an atom at this frequency is.
+Notice that modifying a measure by adding an atom at frequency $\si$ does not change $\E [N(T)]$.
+The following result follows from Theorem~\ref{thm: UB}, and shows that the asymptotic growth of $\var N(T)$ remains unchanged as well --- at least under some mild assumptions.